giellalt/lang-smj/docs/nouns-affixes.md

  LEXICON MUORRA_LOAN_NO_LASJ   Like MUORRA_LOAN without -lasj derivation.
 This lexicon is made for Sem/Hum words like økonåvmmå, biolåvggå, agronåvmmå and so on.
 We don't want agronåvmålasj since it means something else than "agronomisk", the meaning of agronåvmålasj is barely used but messed up with "agronomijjalasj"

- LEXICON A_CMP_INFL   Sub-forms.
-Lexicon for giving sub-variation conjugation by simply adding an -a to the norwegian/swedish word.
-No cg.
-Like "alkohola" and "agronoma".
-These forms goes against the standarization rule, but are found because of earlier standarizations rules and dictionaries.